teckel12/LuaTelemetry/README.md

 ## Release History

 #### v1.2.1
-* Config setting `10% mAh Alerts` changed to `Voice Status` to turn on/off all non-alert status notifications
+* Config setting changed to `Voice Status` to turn on/off all non-alert status notifications
+* Variometer to show if model is gaining or decreasing altitude
-* Enhanced and cleaned up config menu, centered on Q X7 & X9D/+
+* Enhanced and cleaned up config menu, centered menu on Q X7 & X9D/+
 * Added `S` (South) to X9D/+ directional display
 #### v1.2.0 - 11/18/2017
 * Lua Telemetry is now pre-compiled to greatly reduce memory (source still available)